Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 Average monthly precipitation during this season is in excess of 7.85 inches per month: well over three times more per month than it is in the dry season.

-But all that cloud comes with a silver lining: crowds tend to stay away from the region’s big hikes and climbs in low season, meaning that if you brave the elements you’ll be rewarded by largely empty trails.
-Carnival, the biggest part of the year, also takes place in Huaraz in February, so can be a fun time to visit.
+But all that cloud comes with a silver lining: crowds tend to stay away from the region’s big hikes this time of year, meaning that if you brave the elements you’ll be rewarded by largely empty trails.
+Carnival, the biggest party of the year, also takes place in Huaraz in February, so can be a fun time to visit.

 For more info on visiting Peru in each season, check out our guide to the best time to visit Peru.

-There is no point coming to this region for just a day or two - it’s too remote, will take you too long to get to, and has far too much to see and do for a quick trip to be worth it.
+Let me reiterate, there is no point coming to the Huaraz region for just a day or two - it’s too remote, will take you too long to get to, and has far too much to see and do for a quick trip to be worth it.

 Huaraz & the Cordilleras are utterly devoted to outdoor activities like trekking and mountaineering, most of which require multi-day excursions/hikes, and significant travel time to even get out to the trailheads.
 If you’re not especially interested in hiking, mountain biking, or mountaineering, then a trip here likely isn’t worth it anyways, so you can skip the region entirely rather than trying to needlessly fit in a too-quick trip.